-- revenue recognition; and - acquisitions and related acquired intangible assets and goodwill.
+- revenue recognition;

+- acquisitions and related acquired intangible assets and goodwill; and

+- long-lived asset impairment.

 Revenue recognition

 We generate revenue primarily from sales and rentals of our products.
 Our products consist of our proprietary line of oxygen concentrators and related accessories.
 Other revenue primarily comes from service contracts, replacement parts and freight revenue for product shipments.